pysat/pysat/docs/new_instrument.rst

 example of a pysat instrument that uses all levels of variable names.
 An :ref:`api-instrument-template` is also provided within pysat.

+.. _rst_new_inst-reqattrs:

 Required Attributes
 -------------------

+Because :py:attr:`platform`, :py:attr:`name`, :py:attr:`tags`, and
-Because `platform`, `name`, `tags`, and `inst_ids` are used for loading and maintaining different data sets they must be defined for every instrument.
+:py:attr:`inst_ids` are used for loading and maintaining different data sets they must be defined for every instrument.

 .. code:: python